appscode/third-party-tools/monitoring/prometheus/coreos-operator/README.md

       memory: 400Mi
 ```

-This Prometheus crd will select all ServiceMonitor in `demo` namespace which has  `k8s-app: prometheus` label.
+This Prometheus crd will select all ServiceMonitor in `monitoring` namespace which has  `k8s-app: prometheus` label.

+> You have to deploy Prometheus crd in the same namespace as ServiceMonitor crd

 Let's create the `Prometheus` crd we have shown above,